 Where can I buy replacement batteries?

-The Thermapen uses two coin cell batteries, CR2032, which are commonly found at Wal-Mart, Target, and other stores.
+The Classic Thermapen uses two coin cell batteries, CR2032, and the Thermapen Mk4 uses one AAA, which are commonly found at Wal-Mart, Target, and other stores.
 You can also order spare batteries from us.

 How long should the battery last?

-The Thermapen batteries are rated for 1,500 hours of use.
+The Classic Thermapen batteries are rated for 1,500 hours of use, whereas the Thermapen Mk4 will last 3,000 hours before needing the battery replaced.
 In the battery compartment you can enable and disable the auto-off feature.
 The auto-off feature will extend the life of the batteries.
 See owner's manual for details.

 Will the Thermapen tell me when my meat is done?